 This year's Festival will bring legendary battles back to life on the famous Goodwood Hill.
 Two headline rivalries anchor the programme:

-Hunt vs Lauda — 2026 marks the 50th anniversary of James Hunt and Niki Lauda's epic 1976 Formula One World Championship battle, a story that has transcended motorsport.
-Expect the cars that defined that season on the Hill.
+Hunt vs Lauda: 2026 marks the 50th anniversary of James Hunt and Niki Lauda's 1976 Formula One World Championship battle.
+Expect cars from that era on the Hill.

-Ford vs Ferrari — The remarkable rivalry between the two giants of sportscar racing culminated in Ford's extraordinary 1-2-3 finish at the 1966 Le Mans 24 Hours.
-The three Ford GT MkIIs that achieved that legendary result will reunite for a Hill demonstration.
+Ford vs Ferrari: The rivalry culminated in Ford's 1-2-3 finish at the 1966 Le Mans 24 Hours.
+The three Ford GT MkIIs that achieved that result are planned to reunite for a Hill demonstration.

-Beyond these headline rivalries, the curated Hill programme will feature cars and bikes from F1, MotoGP, World Superbikes, IndyCar, WEC, the Isle of Man TT, WRC, and touring cars — all chosen to tell the stories of motorsport's greatest duels.
+Beyond these headline rivalries, the curated Hill programme typically spans F1, MotoGP, World Superbikes, IndyCar, WEC, the Isle of Man TT, WRC, and touring cars, chosen to tell the stories of motorsport's greatest duels.

 Tickets are available through the official Goodwood website.
 Prices vary by day: